 Here is how to mimic that process with curl and a few UNIX command-line tricks.
+(Update: the site I used in this example five years ago is no longer working).

 1. Download the directory listing and save it in a file.